theupdateframework/specification/tuf-spec.md

   (e.g., timestamp.json).

-2. **Check for an arbitrary software attack.** The new timestamp metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
+2. **Check for an arbitrary software attack.** The new timestamp metadata file MUST have been signed by a <a>THRESHOLD</a> of keys specified in the trusted root metadata file.
+When computing the <a>THRESHOLD</a> each
+  <a>KEY</a> must ONLY contribute one <a>SIGNATURE</a> towards the
+  <a>THRESHOLD</a>, even if the <a>KEY</a> is listed more than once in a role's
+  signatures field.
 If the new timestamp metadata file is not properly signed, discard it, abort the update cycle, and report the signature failure.

 3. **Check for a rollback attack.**